cbouy/mols2grid/README.md

 * a list of **RDKit molecules** (with properties accessible through the `mol.GetPropsAsDict()` method),
 * or an **SDF file**

-You can also rename each field of your input with the `mapping` parameter.
+You can also rename each field of your input with the `rename` parameter.
 Please note that 3 fields are automatically added regardless of your input: `mols2grid-id`, `SMILES` and `img`.
 If a "SMILES" field already exists, it will not be overwritten.

 #### Parameters for the drawing of each molecule

 * `useSVG=True`: use SVG images or PNG
 * `coordGen=True`: use the coordGen library instead of the RDKit one to depict the molecules in 2D
+* `removeHs=False`: remove explicit hydrogen atoms from the drawings
 * `size=(160, 120)`: size of each image
 * `use_coords=True`: use the coordinates of the input molecules if available
 * `MolDrawOptions=None`: RDKit's [MolDrawOptions](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.rdMolDraw2D.html#rdkit.Chem.Draw.rdMolDraw2D.MolDrawOptions) class.
 Useful for making highly customized drawings.
 You can also leave this to `None`, and directly use the attributes of this class as parameters like `addStereoAnnotation=True`